inferentialism-ch/inferentialism-ch.github.io/README.md

 *University of St. Gallen*
 [Watch video](https://youtu.be/QU_Mwck7H24) 🗣 [See presentation](https://docs.google.com/presentation/d/1M5qAgMtqauoCqdnVnC72XS9MeQ11qY36/edit?usp=sharing&ouid=103385238966618120034&rtpof=true&sd=true)

 Most research on LLM's reasoning capabilities focus on written, rather than spoken, interactions between humans and LLMs.
 Therefore, Zbinden investigates how LLMs may influence the logic of business decisions, and through an experiement, it is shown that there are significant differences between humans talking with other humans, ChatGPT-4o on the phone and ChatGPT-4o operating through a robot about strategic options.
-The results indicate that  humans talking with ChatGPT-4o on the phone are more logical than decisions made by humans discussing with other humans.
+The results indicate that  decisions made by humans talking with ChatGPT-4o on the phone are more logical than decisions made by humans discussing with other humans.

 ---